 As a kid, my mom used to steam them and add a little salt & pepper, and for whatever reason, I was a fan from day one.
 Now that I’m an adult, I typically make them roasted.
 And not even kidding….I can eat an entire pan of them all on my own.

-But there’s something about this Shaved Brussel Sprout Salad that’s different.
-The sprouts act a little more like a salad green than a brussel sprout.
-And when you add all the other yummy ingredients, the end result is light and fresh and oh so delicious.
+But there’s something about this Shaved Brussel Sprouts Salad that’s different.
+The sprouts act a little more like a salad green, and when you add all the other yummy ingredients, the end result is light and fresh and oh so delicious.

 Since I’m the go-to salad person for every family get together, you better believe I’ll be making this one for ALL the holiday gatherings.
 And you know what?
 I might not even mention the fact that it’s made with brussel sprouts!
 And I kinda think no one will ever know.

 - Dried cranberries